 Innsbruck Congress (560 m) to Hungerburg (860 m) via Löwenhaus and Alpenzoo

-The Hungerburg funicular departs from the Congress station just down the road from the Innsbruck Old Town in Rennweg (see map below) for the first stage of the Nordkette cable car trip.
+The Hungerburg funicular departs from the Congress station, located just down the road from Innsbruck’s Old Town on Rennweg (see map below), for the first stage of the Nordkette cable car trip.
 You can’t miss the modern design by architect Zaha Hadid.
-Inspired by Alpine glaciers, she designed all four the bottom stations of the Nordkettenbahnen.
+Inspired by Alpine glaciers, she designed all four of the bottom stations of the Nordkettenbahnen.

 The Löwenhaus station on the banks of the Inn River is reached within a few minutes after leaving the Congress.
-From here, the next stop is the Alpenzoo (750m), with the Hungerburg after that.
+From here, the next stop is the Alpenzoo (750m), followed by Hungerburg.
 It’s possible to disembark at the Alpenzoo for a visit to Europe’s highest-lying zoo and continue your journey up or down the Nordkette later.
-There is even a combi ticket that includes the cable car trip and the zoo.
+There is even a combined ticket that includes the cable car trip and the zoo.

 Operating Times | 7:15 to 19:15 from Monday to Friday and 8:00 to 19:15 on weekends and public holidays. |